kabirpatel1/gaming-platform-player-behaviour-analysis/README.md

 Online gaming platforms generate revenue through in-game purchases.
 This platform noticed lower conversion rates than expected and needed a data-driven understanding of what affects how much players spend.

 ***Does the number of bots in a game room affect how much money players spend?
-And how should the platform model player arrivals, spending, and enjoyment for future simulation and planning?***
+How should the platform model player arrivals, spending, and enjoyment for future simulation and planning?***

 Answering these questions gives the product and revenue teams a statistical foundation for matchmaking decisions, queue design, and simulation input modelling, moving beyond gut instinct to evidence-based product strategy.